 After a highly successful first edition, FabCafe Global and Loftwork Inc. are excited to announce the crQlr Awards (“Circular” Awards) 2022, a competition for projects and ideas that design the circular economy.
-Applications will be accepted from September 1 (Thursday) to October 14 (Friday).
+Due to popular demand, the application deadline has been extended to October 21 (Friday).

 Launched in 2021 as Japan’s first award in the field of circular design*, the crQlr Awards are open to both large and small-scale projects as well as ideas in their early planning stages.
 The goal of the crQlr Awards is to nurture a community where the players of sustainability can connect across industries and countries, share knowledge and technologies, and create new value.

 This year’s competition, the second of its kind, will again be held under the following three criteria: “Circular, not linear,” “Action, not prestige” and “Gain from global perspectives.”
 The jury panel will be composed of five sustainability pioneers from international institutions and companies as well as five community leaders of FabCafe, each who are involved in sustainability activities in their respective regions.

 The 2022 edition will introduce a new Special Prize which aims to discover activities and projects all around the globe that solve local challenges through bottom-up actions.
 Furthermore, during the Awards period, FabCafe Global and Loftwork Inc. will organize a series of crQlr Meetups aimed at organically connecting circular economy projects.

 Do you have an idea or project that provides solutions to the challenges of activating the circular economy?
 We look forward to your application!